- 1 Can I Keep My Motorcycle if the Insurance Company Totals It?

 What Should I Do if I Don’t Have Collision and the Car’s Insurance Won’t Pay Enough for my Motorcycle?

-We highly recommend collision coverage for motorcycles.
+See why we highly recommend collision coverage for motorcycles.
 If you don’t have collision coverage on your motorcycle you’ll probably find that the other driver’s insurance won’t pay you 100% of your motorcycle’s value.

 Get New York Motorcycle Accident Lawyers Rob Plevy, Esq. and Phil Franckel, Esq. at the 1-800-HURT-911® Personal Injury Dream Team™ on your side and become a member of our family!